-Tip: You can sprinkle cinnamon on your porridge and also use in cooking.
+Tip: You can sprinkle cinnamon on your yoghurt or porridge and also use in cooking.
 However another great way to get cinnamon into your diet is to drink it as a tea: boil a couple of cinnamon sticks in water for 15 minutes.
-Strain the liquid and drink – you could add lemon juice, grated ginger and a small teaspoon of honey to add flavour.
+Strain the liquid and drink – you could add lemon juice and slices of ginger to add more flavour.

 Gut bacteria have been shown to play a role in obesity after studies comparing intestinal bacteria in obese and lean individuals showed the latter had a more diverse range of beneficial bacteria.
 They found that leaner individuals had a wider variety of Bacteroidetes, microbes that specialize in breaking down bulky plant starches and fibre into molecules that the body can use as a source of energy.

-Tip: eat bio live yoghurt (full fat – see above!) to add beneficial bacteria and eat plenty of ‘prebiotic’ foods such as onions family, artichokes, asparagus, berries and bananas as well as whole grains such as oats and legumes.
+Tip: eat bio live yoghurt (full fat – see above!) to add beneficial bacteria and eat plenty of ‘prebiotic’ foods such as the onion family, artichokes, asparagus, berries, plums and legumes and include some whole grains in the diet.